mikedizhur/golang-snippets/README.md

 ```

 Oppsie.
 Catching an error and calling panic won't stop that either and tbh idk what would (I'm not sure what causes it in the first place).
-So just scan to string and then use `fmt.Sscan()`
+So just read to string and then use `fmt.Sscan()`

 ```
 package main